E.M. Ginger, President

 Peter Schenk, 1761.

-Martha Blegen, Imaging Manager
+Martha Blegen, Imaging Director

 Martha Blegen has worked in printing, publishing, and photography for thirty years.
 She was employed for a decade at Thomas Todd Printing in Boston and specialized in offset lithographic prepress for duotone fine art, architecture, and photography book printing.
 She worked for over ten years as a book designer and design production manager at HarperCollins Publishers, where she developed a proprietary electronic text management process.
 As Octavo’s first Imaging Director, Blegen developed rigorous protocols for the handling and imaging of rare books and manuscripts; she integrated library conservation and preservation criteria into daily practice, developed innovative lighting techniques, and managed imaging systems both in-house and off-site.
 She has a degree in Fine Arts Photography from the Kansas City Art Institute and a graduate degree in Book Arts from Mills College.